luhcbra/Player-Predictor-beta/README.md

 Enjoy using the NBA Player Performance Bot and make well-informed decisions in your NBA endeavors!

-NOTE: PLEASE USE THE RELEASE TAB TO THE RIGHT IN ORDER TO DOWNLOAD THE BOT ->
+NOTE: PLEASE USE THE RELEASES TAB TO THE RIGHT IN ORDER TO DOWNLOAD THE BOT OR THE FOLLOWING LINK: https://github.com/luhcbra/Player-Predictor-beta/releases